 Eva’s CupCakery is a sweet stop you won’t want to miss.
 A love of travel led owner Eva Perry to enlist in the United States Air Force, an adventure that took her all over the world and eventually to Anchorage.
 Since retirement, her lifelong dream of owning a bakery has come to fruition and now she has a storefront in Anchorage’s Fairview neighborhood.
 Flavors like sweet potato, sour cream pound cake, red velvet, and hummingbird showcase Perry’s Southern roots, and an always rotating selection of flavors keeps customers coming back again and again.

 A community-minded restaurant serving sweet and savory waffles, Waffles and Whatnot is a tried-and-true hit the entire family will enjoy.
 The restaurant began as a picnic table on Anchorage sidewalks and its popularity led owner Derrick Green to upgrade to a food truck.
 Green concocted his original batter recipe wanting to create something both delicious and nutritious while his wife was undergoing chemotherapy.
-Now with a brick and mortar location along Muldoon Avenue in Northeast Anchorage, Waffles and Whatnot has been featured on the Food Network, in Entrepreneur Magazine, and USA Today.
+Now with a brick-and-mortar location along Muldoon Avenue in Northeast Anchorage, Waffles and Whatnot has been featured on the Food Network, in Entrepreneur Magazine, and USA Today.
 Try it out, and if you love it, you can even take home their signature waffle and pancake mix as a souvenir.

 At Sweet Creations Lollipop Boutique, you will quite literally feel like a kid in a candy store.
 Owner Missy Simms set out to create a neighborhood candy store in her hometown Mountain View neighborhood that would feel like the places she and her friends flocked to as children.
 In addition to an extensive candy collection, Sweet Creations offers personalized packages including custom and made-to-order candies, candy arrangements, chocolate bouquets, and more.